decentralized-mcp/servers/pr-reviewer/README.md

 }
 ```

-## Add the MCP server to Claud for Desktop
+## Add the MCP server to Claude for Desktop

 Since Claude for Desktop only supports STDIO natively, we'll need to install `mcp-remote` to enable SSE compatibility.